allthemdankmemes/Pasta-master/README.md

 # Pasta-master

 Pasta is an android app that gives the user an easy way to manage copypastas.
 You can add copypastas and copy them on one click.
+If you use this code, cite this project and include the license in your app.

 # LICENSE